Just when you thought you had enough apps, here’s 33 more from Korea to add to your collection!

 I normally go straight to 연재 and read them daily from Monday to Sunday for free.

 Koreans have been watching TV on their phones since the DMB days in the early 2000’s.
-I remember having a smart phone with antenna back then.
+I remember having a smart phone with an antenna back then.

 Now you can even watch high-def movies and TV shows on demand thanks to LG.
 There’s also K-drama reruns you can enjoy while commuting.